vrockai/pipeline-test/docs/content.md

 ---

-## The core phageome and its interrelationship with preterm human milk lipids
+## The core phageome and its interrelationship with preterm human milk lipids.
+ 15.11.2023, _WC Yew, GR Young, A Nelson, W Cheung, CJ Stewart, SH Bridge, C Granger, JE Berrington, ND Embleton, DL Smith_

+Phages and lipids in human milk (HM) may benefit preterm infant health by preventing gastrointestinal pathobiont overgrowth and microbiome modulation.
+Lipid association may promote vertical transmission of phages to the infant.
+Despite this, interrelationships between lipids and phages are poorly characterized in preterm HM.
+Shotgun metagenomics and untargeted lipidomics of phage and lipid profiles from 99 preterm HM samples reveals that phages are abundant and prevalent from the first week and throughout the first 100 days of lactation.
+Phage-host richness of preterm HM increases longitudinally.
+Core phage communities characterized by Staphylococcus- and Propionibacterium-infecting phages are significantly correlated with long-chain fatty acid abundances over lactational age.
+We report here a phage-lipid interaction in preterm HM, highlighting the potential importance of phage carriage in preterm HM.
+These results reveal possible strategies for phage carriage in HM and their importance in early-life microbiota development.

 [Source](https://www.cell.com/cell-reports/fulltext/S2211-1247(23)01385-2)

+10.1016/j.celrep.2023.113373

 ---

-## Longitudinal analysis at three oral sites links oral microbiota to clinical outcomes in allogeneic hematopoietic stem-cell transplant
+## Longitudinal analysis at three oral sites links oral microbiota to clinical outcomes in allogeneic hematopoietic stem-cell transplant.
+ 15.11.2023, _V Heidrich, FH Knebel, JS Bruno, VC de Molla, W Miranda-Silva, PF Asprino, L Tucunduva, V Rocha, Y Novis, ER Fregnani, C Arrais-Rodrigues, AA Camargo_

+The oral cavity is the ultimate doorway for microbes entering the human body.
+We analyzed oral microbiota dynamics in allogeneic hematopoietic stem-cell transplant recipients and showed that microbiota injury and recovery patterns were highly informative on transplant complications and outcomes.
+Our results highlight the importance of tracking the recipient's microbiota changes during allogeneic hematopoietic stem-cell transplant to improve our understanding of its biology, safety, and efficacy.

 [Source](https://doi.org/10.1128/spectrum.02910-23)

+10.1128/spectrum.02910-23

 ---